 Injuries at work happen every day to all sorts of workers.
 From the more obvious manual labour roles that require a certain amount of heavy lifting, to less obvious office positions that could see injuries manifest from poorly maintained electrical outlets or raised carpeting that presents a tripping hazard.
 The important thing to remember in any such situation is that you have rights – you have the right to make a claim for any injury that was not your fault.

 If you have been affected by a workplace injury that you do not believe was your fault, avoid common mistakes.
-Now let’s look at how you can bring a successful claim for an injury at work.
+Now let’s look at how you can bring a successful claim for an injury at work and how personal injury law works.

 Lawyers don’t just make it up as they go along.
 There are set procedures in all walks of law.
 Upon contacting a law firm about your injury at work, one of the very first issues that is likely to be discussed is evidence.
 The more evidence that is available, the stronger the initial notification to the other side can be.
 This means that where you have photographs (or even access to CCTV) of the workspace in which the injury occurred, or eye witness accounts of the injury as it unfolded, the case is made all that much stronger.
 The legal team may also need to look into any medical records relating to the injury.